Diyabaldota7/Apartment_Database/README.md

 	5. Square ft. area
 	6. Number of Rooms and Bath
 	7. Furnished (y/n)
-	8.Parking (y/n)
+	8. Parking (y/n)
 	9. Pets allowed (y/n)
 	10. Broker info
 	11. Utilities(electricity, gas, trash, hot water)
 	12. Distance from University and schools
-	13.Type of Apt
+	13. Type of Apt
 	14. Security type
-	15.Number of people on lease
+	15. Number of people on lease
 	16. Laundry in unit or in basement
 	17. Lease start or end date
 	18. Availability(y/n)